suatatan/suatatan.github.io/_posts/2024-03-11-ask-questions-instead-of-telling-your-stories.md

 ---
+date: 2024-03-11
 layout: post
+tags:
+- cite
+- english
+- longread
-title: "Ask questions instead of telling your stories"
+title: Ask questions instead of telling your stories
-date: 2024-03-11
 ---

 "A Harvard study published in the Journal of Personality and Social Psychology found that asking two follow-up questions dramatically increases how likable other people perceive you to be.